dcanales95/Finite-Element-Method-and-Applications-in-Electrical-Engineering/README.md

 ### Principle of Energy Minimization
 The primary driving force for FEM related to physical phenomenon is the principle of minimization of energy.
 When BCs are applied to the PDE of structure, the structure can tehcnically result in many configurations.
 However, the configuration where the total energy of the structure is at its minimum is typically the chosen configuration [https://www.simscale.com/blog/what-is-finite-element-method/].
 Regarding the above example of the Euler-Bernoulli Beam PDE for a clamped cantilever beam with a proof mass at the free end, assume the structure has inital conditions such that the beam is not bent.
 Now, considering the BCs mentioned above (clamped at one end, and proof mass at the other end), the example's FEM should result in a solution which demonstrates that the beam will transversley vibrate due to the acceleration of the proof mass (e.g. due to gravity) and eventually come to a rest.
 This is because coming to a rest achieves the minimum total energy of the beam.

-- FEM solvers
-- Examples of types of FEM

-## Finite Element Method Overview
+## Finite Element Method Overview in FEA Workflow
-From a methmatical point of view, FEM can be divded into five essential steps:
+From a methmatical point of view, the approach of FEM software packages can be divded into five essential steps:
 1) Problem Formulation
 2) Weak Formulation
 3) Discretization